spotlightpa/poor-richard/content/_index.md

 newsletter-dek = "Get the top stories and best investigative journalism from across Pa. with our free newsletters."

-callout-hed = "Latest From Our Daily Newsletter" signup-hed = "Start your morning with PA Post" signup-dek = "We help you understand what's happening across Pennsylvania - in less than five minutes a day." signup-cta = "Sign up" signup-image = "2021/06/01gc-4k5b-cx91-fppc.jpeg" signup-field = "newsletter/papost-hidden.html"
+callout-hed = "Good News from Pennsylvania" signup-hed = "A weekly dose of positive news" signup-dek = "A fresh look at the incredible people, beautiful places, and delicious food Pennsylvania has to offer." signup-cta = "Sign up" signup-image = "2022/02/01h0-cwm9-x8wv-b6tc.jpeg" signup-field = "newsletter/palocal-hidden.html"

 +++